rounded corner photo collage of First Light images on a slant

 Browse and warm up as you explore booths in our indoor museum and event centre.

-First Light Behind the Scenes Experience: Tickets coming soon!
+First Light Behind the Scenes Experience

 Access First Light before doors officially open!